joncamfield/satcommthreats/en.md

 "Proximity is relative.
 First you have to distinguish between what's commonly called "tactical" intercepts which are done in the field.
 For those, you receive the phone uplink but a phone transmits with quite a bit of power and doesn't have very directional antenna, so it can be several kilometers, especially if you have a good vantage point.
 Then there is what's called "strategic" interception setups, done at dedicated facilities.
 What goes up must come down and most satellites are just "bent pipe", dumbly retransmitting what they receive back to earth.
 So instead of receiving the phone, you can just listen to the sat retransmitting the phone comms back to the ground station."<br /> -- *Sylvain  Munaut 2021 (paraphrased)*
 {: .notice}

+"The satellite doesn't do much," said Pavur.
+"It's basically just a dumb, bent pipe."
+It sends the data back to a base station on Earth, which then connects to the internet as usual.
+This part of the journey is very difficult for an attacker to intercept.
+When data comes back from the internet, it heads to the satellite and back down to customers.
+This time, Pavur explains, the satellite blasts data across an enormous area in order to reach all of the satellite ISP's customers.
+"This is the crux of satellite eavesdropping," he explained.
+Because the broadcast covers such a wide area, an attacker can easily intercept one side of the communications. … **Intercepting satellite communications can be done by someone in a different country, or even different continent, than the victim.**<br /> -- *-   Eddy, Max (August 6, 2020) [Sensitive Satellite Internet Data Is Easily Accessible, If You Know Where to Look](https://www.pcmag.com/news/sensitive-satellite-internet-data-is-easily-accessible) PCMag.*
+{: .notice}

 "One example of satellite eavesdropping was the use of the
 $26 Russian SkyGrabber program by hackers in Iraq to capture